charlesdavydov2010/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, readable, and maintainable code first.
 Optimize only when necessary and after profiling, for efficiency gains that truly matter in your application's performance."

 In essence, this quote highlights that it's more important to write good-quality code initially rather than trying to make it overly complex or 'faster' without data to support such changes.
 This approach prevents time wastage, keeps the codebase clean, and ensures optimizations are targeted where they will have the most significant impact.

+# 2024-02-10
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, identify the most important tasks and focus on them first.
+By prioritizing your work, you can ensure that you are making progress on the right things.

+Second, planning ahead is crucial.
+Think about what you need to achieve and break it down into smaller, manageable tasks.
+Creating a plan will make it easier to stay focused and on track.
+You can use tools like Trello or Asana to help keep track of your tasks as you work through them.
+ - 来自帮助助手